Lilandra Neramani: Xandra

-It was revealed in Mr. & Mrs. X #3 (September, 2018) that following Lilandra's death, the Shi'ar Empire used her genetic material and combined it with Xavier's to birth their daughter.
-The child grew in an egg and was cared for by Cerise, who eventually reached out to Rogue and Gambit on their honeymoon to help her defend it from the likes of the Imperial Guard, Technet, and Deadpool.
-She was protected by the group of heroes and left with the Starjammers.
-Xandra would later go on to lead the Shi'ar Empire as the new Majestrix.
+It was revealed in Mr. & Mrs. X #3 (September, 2018) that following Lilandra's death, the Shi'ar used her genetic material and combined it with Xavier's, creating a binary clone who believes that she is the child of Xavier and Lilandra.
+The child grows in an egg and was cared for by Cerise, who eventually reaches out to Rogue and Gambit on their honeymoon to help her defend Xandra from the likes of the Imperial Guard, Technet, and Deadpool.
+She is protected by the group of heroes and left with the Starjammers.
+Xandra goes on to lead the Shi'ar as the new Majestrix.

 Krakoan resurrection egg

 After Shi'ar rebels attack Xandra, she reaches out her father Xavier for help which prompts him to escape Graymalkin Prison during the crossover event storyline X-Manhunt (March 2025).
-He teams up with Storm to reach San Francisco's Utopia and battles both Cyclops's X-Men and X-Factor in order to obtain the last Krakoa resurrection egg.
-After feigning being kidnaped, Xavier is extracted by Sage so he can begin to hatch the egg.
-This egg contained Lilandra's body, which Xavier had The Five secretly create during the Krakoan Age.
+He teams up with Storm to reach San Francisco's Utopia and battles both Cyclops's X-Men and X-Factor to obtain the last Krakoa resurrection egg.
+After feigning being kidnapped, Xavier is extracted by Sage so he can begin to hatch the egg.
+This egg contains Lilandra's body, which Xavier had The Five secretly create during the Krakoan Age.
 Using his telepathy, Xavier restores her memories, and upon learning of Xandra's danger, Lilandra agrees to help.
 Boarding a VTOL vehicle, the couple prepares to aid their daughter while evading the X-Men.